-ABB was awarded a a contract by Societe nationale d’electricite (SNEL) to upgrade key technology on one of the longest electricity transmission systems, located in the Democratic Republic of Congo (DRC).
+ABB was awarded a contract by Societe nationale d’electricite (SNEL) to upgrade key technology on one of the longest electricity transmission systems, located in the Democratic Republic of Congo (DRC).

 The Inga – Kolwezi HVDC Converter link, built in 1973, connects the hydro power resources from the Congo River to the mining district of Katanga in the south-east of the country.
 It also enables excess power to be exported to the Southern African Power Pool countries.

-The refurbishment included new thyristor valves, high-voltage apparatus and the MACH control and protection system.
+The HVDC system refurbishment included new thyristor valves, high-voltage apparatus and the MACH control and protection system.
 Refurbishment will extend the links life span, enhance the reliability of the DRC grid and ensure efficient transmission of hydro electricity across the region.

 The refurbishment included: